Skip navigation menu

 Luz is running to represent California’s 29th Congressional District

 California’s 29th District is home to over 750,000 people in the San Fernando Valley of Los Angeles.
-The district includes the City of San Fernando and the City of Los Angeles communities of Arleta, Lake Balboa, Lake View Terrace, Mission Hills, North Hills, North Hollywood, Pacoima, Panorama City, Reseda, Sun Valley, Sylmar, Toluca Lake, Valley Glen, Valley Village, and Van Nuys.
+The district includes the City of San Fernando and the City of Los Angeles communities of Arleta, Lake View Terrace, Mission Hills, North Hills, North Hollywood, Pacoima, Panorama City, Shadow Hills, Sherman Oaks, Sun Valley, Sylmar, Toluca Lake, Valley Glen, Valley Village, and Van Nuys.